hashgraph/hedera-nft-auction-demo/README.md

 _Note: the minimum bid and reserve are expressed in `tinybars`_

 This will submit a HCS message on the application network's topic id so that all participants are aware of the auction.

+## Transfer the token to the auction account

+This has to be done by the token creator so that the auction for the token can start.
+At the end of the auction, the token will be transferred to the winner and the hbar proceeds transferred to the token owner.
+In the event there are no bids, the token is transferred back to the owner.